PDAL/PDAL/doc/workshop/manipulation/clipping/clipping.rst

 The ``autzen.laz`` file is a staple in PDAL and libLAS examples.
 You can `download this file here
 <https://github.com/PDAL/data/blob/master/autzen/autzen.laz>`_ and move it to
-``./exercises/analysis/clipping`` in your drive.
+``./exercises/analysis/clipping`` in your drive if you don't have it.
 We will use this file to demonstrate clipping points with a geometry.
-We're going to clip out the stadium into a new COPC file.
+We're going to clip out the stadium into a new COPC file:

 .. image:: ../../images/clipping-autzen-view.png
     :target: ../../../_images/clipping-autzen-view.png